ziqiguo/CS205-ImageStitching/surf_openacc/README.md

 ## OpenACC Version
 ### Compile the Code
 The OpenACC version can only be compiled and run on a device with GPU.
+Before compiling, set the environment with `source env.sh`.

 #### On machine with GTX GPU, compile with: